hgrano/rareskills-assignments/week2/README.md

 ## Wrapped NFT

 A wrapped NFT may also be useful to allow users to access new functionality that is not available with the underyling ERC721 contract.
 For example, being able to engage in lending, staking, voting or other features.
+Another example could be to make a gaming token available for use in other games.

 ## ERC721 Events